 For a channel bandwidth of 8.75 MHz, Table 9 applies.

-3.1.2 Spurious emission for equipment operating in the band 2 500-2 690 MHz
+3.3 Spurious emission for TDD equipment operating in the band 2 500-2 690 MHz (BCG 3.A)

 The limits shown in Tables 11 and 12 are only applicable for frequency offsets which are greater than 12.5 MHz away from the base station centre frequency for the 5 MHz carrier and greater than 25 MHz for the 10 MHz carrier. f is the frequency of the spurious domain emissions. fc is the base station centre frequency.